"The farther back you can look,

 The historic homes and structures in our community date back to the original 1870s Railroad Ranch through the "Golden Era" that ended with the Depression of 1929.
 The size and style of the homes ranged from lovely estates designed by noted architects to simple summer cottages that expanded as families grew and became permanent homes in the 1940s.
 Sleeping porches were common attributes that kept summer residents comfortable.
 Most houses had no heat and meals were served at the Country Club, so many homes had no kitchen.
 Over the years, lots divided, homes were remodeled or replaced, and lovely heritage oak trees have fallen.

-In 1996, the DPOA created the Diablo Historic Preservation Committee (DHPC) to share Diablo's historic heritage with the community through history walks, meetings, publications, videos, etc. The committee's mission is to preserve our rich history, architecture and traditions, educate and inform in order to deepen the understanding and appreciation of our unique community, and promote the preservation, restoration and enhancement of our rural, tree studded, park-like setting.
+In 1996, the DPOA created a historic preservation committee to share Diablo's historic heritage with the community through history walks, meetings, publications, videos, etc. Part of the DPOA's mission is to preserve our rich history, architecture and traditions, educate and inform in order to deepen the understanding and appreciation of our unique community, and promote the preservation, restoration and enhancement of our rural, tree studded, park-like setting.

 On December 3, 2002, Diablo was designated a “Historic District” by the Contra Costa County Board of Supervisors in recognition of its unique and colorful history and its 61 historic homes and buildings.
-Each was officially recognized as a "Diablo Treasure" by the Diablo Historic Preservation Committee and given a commemorative bronze plaque.
+Each was officially recognized as a "Diablo Treasure" and given a commemorative bronze plaque.

 CHECK - Payable to DPOA